inet-framework/inet/showcases/measurement/flow/doc/index.rst

-Time measurement along packet flows is useful in situations when the timing data to be measured is associated with a packet, rather than the modules it passes through, processes, or arrives at.
+Time measurement along packet flows is useful in situations when the timing data to be measured is associated with a packet, rather than the modules it passes through, gets processed by, or arrives at.
 For example, we might want to measure the queueing time for a packet at all the modules it passes through, as opposed to measuring queueing time at a queue module for all packets that it processes.